Skip to main content

 A calmer card wallet for everyday barcodes and passes.

 qardo is built for the messy middle between paper cards, screenshots, and native wallets.
-It keeps barcode-based cards easy to reach without forcing your first save through an account wall.
+It keeps barcode-based cards easy to reach without forcing your first save through an account wall, and it keeps hosted preview and self-hosted operator lanes separate from the calm stable production story.

 What qardo is